3 Rules

 The Drafts-

-Basic League -Sunday September 24th 12:00PM Eastern / 9:00AM Pacific Time
+September 27th 12:00PM Eastern / 9:00AM Pacific Time

 Preparation is critical and you must insure that your draft lists are deep enough to support a seventeen round draft.
 Watch for any per-season injury rumors, players that may retire or rookies that won't make the cut on their pro team.
 I strongly suggest that when you are creating your draft selection list, that you utilize the pre-ranking system and rank all players in the league for each position (Forwards, Defensemen & Goalies.)
-As you can imagine, with everyone interested in the same top players, a ten-team league can easily go through the top 100 forwards players.
+As you can imagine, with everyone interested in the same top players, a 24-team league can easily go through the top 100 forwards players.
 To be safe you should have half of all forwards, three quarters of all defensemen and three quarters of all goalies ranked on your selection list.

 The Salary Cap-